-Recommended Preparation: ENGL 095 or placement in ENGL 101.
+Recommended Preparation: ENGL 095 or placement in ENGL& 101.
 Prerequisite: MATH 095 or placement in MATH 098.

 A study of the Earth, its materials, the development of landforms and the geologic processes involved.
-Common rocks minerals, and geologic maps are studied in the laboratory.
-In landforms and the geologic processes involved.
 Common rocks, minerals, and geologic maps are studied in the laboratory.
 In the fall, a field trip to Mt.
 St. Helens to study volcanic processes is planned.
 4 lecture hours; 2 lab hours.
-Satisfies science or lab requirement area D distribution or specified elective in the AA degree.
+Satisfies science or lab requirement area D distribution or specified elective in the AA